powellda1/AITutorProTest/replit.md

 - Based on complexity and dependencies
 - Consider any user-specified lesson priorities
 - **Evidence Required**: Prioritized conversion plan

+**Step 7: EXAMPLES-FIRST ANALYSIS FOR EACH LESSON**
+- **Sub-Step 7a**: Analyze actual mathematical content in lesson examples
+- **Sub-Step 7b**: Examine explanation text for visual cues and instructional approach
+- **Sub-Step 7c**: Review description for learning objectives and mathematical context
+- **Sub-Step 7d**: Determine visual component based on mathematical content requirements
+- **Evidence Required**: Mathematical content analysis and component justification for each lesson

 **PHASE 0 COMPLETION CHECK**: All 6 steps documented with evidence.
 No code changes allowed.